Sri Lanka's Ceylon tea workers live under a legacy of exploitation | DW | 22.09.2020

 The descendants of Indian Tamil tea plantation workers remain stuck at the bottom of Sri Lankan society.
 Many of them continue to work under harsh conditions for a meager daily wage.

-Tea plants cover the hillside like a green blanket and a group of women carrying baskets slowly begin moving up the rows like small colored ants.
+Tea plants cover the hillside like a green blanket, as a group of women carrying baskets slowly begin moving up the rows like small colored ants.

 We have just arrived in Nanu Oya, a village in the tea-producing highlands of Sri Lanka.
 For generations, groups of mostly women have worked these hillsides, in tough conditions for little money.